 The simple answer is: because I think that e-Ink is the best for our goals if we take everything into account (price, consumption, quality, ease of use, ease of obtaining them, etc).

 I could have used a "Memory Display" from the manufacturer Sharp.
 Consumes even less and is much faster.
-Unfortunately, it is much more difficult to use, because there is no hardware already prepared easy to use for the hobbyist (at an affordable price) and it would have been necessary to build a custom printed circuit board with quite a few components (not just the display, but a controller integrated circuit, various capacitors, resistors, transistors, components for its power supply, etc.).
+Unfortunately, it is much more difficult to use, because there is no hardware already prepared easy to use for the hobbyist and at an affordable price, and it would have been necessary to build a custom printed circuit board with quite a few components (not only the screen, but a controller integrated circuit, various capacitors, resistors, transistors, components for its power supply, etc. .).

-Also the «Memory Display» are harder to get, usually More expensive and with less variety to choose.
+Also the «Memory Display» are harder to get, More expensive and with less variety to choose.